 While asset owners must report time-weighted returns (TWR), which are required by the GIPS standards, they may find it useful to calculate and report money-weighted returns (MWR) as well.
 In addition, local regulations may require some plan sponsors to report MWR in financial statements.
-It is recommended that a MWR be presented if the asset owner deems it to be helpful and important in understanding the performance of the total fund.
+It is recommended that MWR be presented if the asset owner deems it to be helpful and important in understanding the performance of the total fund.
 It is recommended that any MWR included in a compliant presentation be calculated as a net-of-fees return.
-While the required TWR represents the performance of the asset owner's performance of the impact of cash flows.
-In the case of a pension plan, although neither the pension plan sponsor nor the pension fund participants typically control the timing of the cash flows into or out of the total fund, the MWR may be informative in determining how the timing of plan contributions and withdrawals has impacted the total fund.
+Although required TWR represent the performance of the asset owner, MWR represent the combination of the asset owner's performance and the impact of cash flows.
+In the case of a pension plan, although neither the pension plan sponsor nor the pension fund participants typically control the timing of the cash flows into or out of the total fund, MWR may be informative in determining how the timing of plan contributions and withdrawals has impacted the total fund's performance.
+MWR may also be a better indicator of profitability of the total fund.